mattrips/scratchPad/Protocol Conformance.md

 : Given a protocol `Q` that inherits from a protocol `P`, all protocol requirements of `P`.

-NOTE:  where a concrete type has a conditional extension, that extension does not participate in protocol conformance.

 ### 1.1 The Witness